 SUMMARY

-• MajesTEC-1 (MMY1001) is a phase 1/2, multicohort study evaluating the efficacy and safety of TECVAYLI in patients with relapsed or refractory multiple myeloma (RRMM).1-3
+• MajesTEC-1 is a phase 1/2, multicohort study evaluating the efficacy and safety of TECVAYLI in patients with relapsed or refractory multiple myeloma (RRMM).1

-• Cohort A (triple-class exposed) included 165 patients with RRMM who were previously treated with a proteasome inhibitor (PI), an immunomodulatory agent, and an anti-CD38 monoclonal antibody.3
+• Cohort A (triple-class exposed) included 165 patients with RRMM who were previously treated with a proteasome inhibitor (PI), an immunomodulatory agent, and an anti-CD38 monoclonal antibody (mAb).1

-• Costa et al (2024)4 presented a subgroup analysis of the MajesTEC-1 study, evaluating the efficacy and safety in patients with high-risk (HR) features, including patients ≥75 years of age.
-As of the data cutoff on August 22, 2023, the overall response rate (ORR) was 63% in all patients and 54.2% in patients ≥75 years of age.
-Any-grade treatment-emergent adverse events (TEAEs) were reported in 100% of patients ≥75 years of age; 87.5% of TEAEs were grade 3/4.
+• Costa et al (2024)2 presented a subgroup analysis of the MajesTEC-1 study, evaluating the efficacy and safety of TECVAYLI in patients with high-risk (HR) features, including patients ≥75 years of age at the data cutoff of August 22, 2023.

-• Pasvolsky (2024)5 presented a retrospective, multicenter study of real-world outcomes of a large cohort of elderly patients (<75 years and ≥75 years) with RRMM receiving standard-of-care (SOC) TECVAYLI treatment.
+• Pasvolsky (2025)5 published a retrospective, multicenter study of real-world outcomes of a large cohort of elderly patients (<75 years and ≥75 years) with RRMM receiving standard of care (SOC) TECVAYLI.

 • Dima et al (2023)6 evaluated the efficacy and safety of TECVAYLI in patients >70 years of age compared to those ≤70 years of age in a retrospective, real-world study.